hcd24/EvalAI/docs/source/architecture_decisions.md

 ### URL Patterns

 We follow a very basic, yet strong convention for URLs, so that our rest APIs are properly namespaced.
-First of all, we rely heavily on HTTP verbs to perform **CRUD** actions.
+First of all, we rely heavily on HTTP verbs to perform a **CRUD** actions.

 For example, to perform **CRUD** operation on _Challenge Host Model_, the following URL patterns will be used.